"Projection Room Best in Country" ran the headline in the Atlanta Georgian of December 22, 1929. The full text of the article is below.

 Even in smaller towns like Atlanta, orchestral accompaniment for silent pictures was the rule, not the exception.
-House orchestras in Atlanta movie houses came into being between 1905 and 1911, according to John Tanner.
+House orchestras in Atlanta movie houses came into being between 1905 and 1911.
 The ad below for Atlanta's Montgomery Theatre dates from 1912.

 Talking pictures debuted in Atlanta at the locally-owned Metropolitan Theatre nine months after New York in May, 1927.
 The feature "Lady in Ermine" was a silent, accompanied by Enrico Leide's band; the shorts were "in sound."